routup/routup/packages/body/README.md

 ## Handler

-Besides using the `createRequestHandler` method, it is also possible to register a specific handler as middleware.
+Besides using the `createHandler` method, it is also possible to register a specific handler as middleware.

 ### Json